-The change of control provisions in the employment agreement for Mr. Gorrie provide that if Granite terminates Mr. Gorrie's employment following "Change in Control" (generally defined as (i) the acquisition of more than 50% of the equity securities of Granite by a third party, (ii) the sale of all or substantially all of the assets of Granite to a third party, (iii) all necessary approvals are received to authorize the dissolution and liquidation of Granite, or (iv) in connection with a contested election of directors, the persons who were directors of Granite before such election shall cease to constitute a majority of the Board), then he will be entitled to receive base salary, medical and other benefits, expenses and accrued vacation up to the last day of his employment, a STIP award on a pro-rata basis up to the last day of his employment, as well as a payment equal to 18 months' compensation plus two months' compensation for each year of completed service, to a maximum of 24 months' compensation after three years of completed service.
-"Compensation", for the purpose of the prior sentence, means Mr. Gorrie's base salary and (i) if Mr. Gorrie's employment has lasted less than one year, his target STIP award and his target LTIP award; or (ii) if Mr. Gorrie employment has lasted one year or more, the greater of (x) the awards under the STIP and the LTIP granted to him in respect of the most recent year, and (y) the average of the awards under the STIP and the LTIP granted to him in respect of the most recent two completed years, respectively.
-Any unvested equity-based compensation, including awards under the LTIP, shall vest immediately on a Change in Control.
+The change of control provisions in the employment agreement for Mr. Gorrie provide that if Granite terminates Mr. Gorrie's employment without just cause following a "Change in Control" (generally defined as (i) the acquisition of more than 50% of the equity securities of Granite by a third party, (ii) the sale of all or substantially all of the assets of Granite to a third party, (iii) all necessary approvals are received to authorize the dissolution and liquidation of Granite, or (iv) in connection with a contested election of directors, the persons who were directors of Granite before such election shall cease to constitute a majority of the Board), then he will be entitled to receive base salary, medical and other benefits, expenses and accrued vacation up to the last day of his employment, a STIP award, based on his target STIP award, on a pro-rata basis up to the last day of his employment, as well as a payment equal to 18 months' compensation plus two months' compensation for each year of completed service, to a maximum of 24 months' compensation after three years of completed service.
+"Compensation", for the purpose of the prior sentence, means (a) Mr. Gorrie's base salary; (b) the greater of (x) the award under the STIP to him in respect of the most recent year, and (y) the average of the awards under the STIP granted to him in respect of the most recent two completed years, respectively; and (c) the regular annual LTIP award provided for in Mr. Gorrie's employment agreement (calculated, in respect of PSUs, at 100%, i.e. without any increase or decrease on the basis of performance conditions).
+Upon such a termination, any unvested RSUs and PSUs will vest immediately, provided that in respect of RSUs and PSUs awarded in the year in which such termination occurs, a pro-rata portion of the RSUs and PSUs, calculated on the basis of the portion of the calendar year remaining after such termination, will expire unvested.
+PSUs that vest in such circumstances will vest giving effect to any increase or decrease in the executive's entitlement in respect to such PSUs on the basis of the performance conditions of such PSUs up to the date of termination.